VascoLucas01/XEALTH-Project/guidelines.md

 ​

-  1. What you individually accomplished yesterday
+  1. What we individually accomplished yesterday

-  1. What you individually plan to accomplish today
+  1. What we individually plan to accomplish today

-  1. Anything that is blocking you from making progress
+  1. Anything that is blocking us from making progress

 ​

 ## Presentation Prep

-​

-Your team will practice your presentation prior to the final presentation day.
+Our team will practice our presentation prior to the final presentation day.
 This is typically scheduled by the instructional team.
 During the practice presentation, the instructional team will provide constructive feedback about the flow of the presentation and delivery of the subject matter.

 ​

-Practice and prepare your technical demonstrations in advance of demo day to rule out any quirks/bugs.
+Practice and prepare our technical demonstrations in advance of demo day to rule out any quirks/bugs.

 ​